 To locate written summaries of House and Senate floor debates in the House and Senate Journals:

 d.
 Locate the date(s) of the journal entries you want and click on the calendar date to access the Journal for that day.
-Scroll through the pages to locate information on specific legislation or use the binoculars icon to search.
+Scroll through the pages to locate information on specific legislation, or use the binoculars icon or <cntrl> F keyboard command to search.

 3. Recordings at the Colorado Joint Legislative Library (2002 - current)

-The Legislative library has recorded floor and committee hearings from the 2002 session to the current session.
+The Joint Legislative Library has recorded floor and committee hearings from 2002 to the current session.
 These recordings are stored by year, date, time and room location.